uvarc/accord-docs/docs/source/index.rst

 Private Environment URLs
 ------------------------

-[TODO] When you request an ACCORD environment, a unique HTTPS endpoint is created for you something like this:
+**[TO-DO]** When you request an ACCORD environment, a unique HTTPS endpoint is created for you something like this:

     https://jupyter-notebook-1a2b3c4d5e-mst3k.uvarc.io/